-The story while you download a file that looks “legitimate” with its extension, but it changes when you execute the file.
+The story of when you download a file that looks “legitimate”, but changes when you run the file.

 In the name of Allah, the Most Gracious, the Most Merciful.

-Update I (Jan 21st, 2020): Opera has reply the email and acknowledged the reported issue.
-At those chance, Opera also apologizes for their late response.
+Update I (Jan 21st, 2020): Opera has replied the email and acknowledged the reported issue.
+On that occasion, Opera also apologized for the delay in their response.

-Update II (Feb 27th, 2020): Opera informed if the Opera Mini 47 has been released and is being rolled out to 50%.
-They also offer nice HoF (I didn’t give the needed information yet).
+Update II (Feb 27th, 2020): Opera notifies if Opera Mini 47 has been released and is being rolled out to 50%.
+They also offer a good HoF (I haven’t provided the information needed).

 So, let say you download the .png file.
-But when you try to open the file, it will executed as a malicious .apk file.
-Well, this happened at least at Opera Mini and few applications that has a download feature.
+But when you try to open it, the file will be executed as a malicious .apk file.
+Yes, this happens at least in Opera Mini and few applications that have download feature.

-As a little note, we also add few simples bug hunting tips related this RTLO things at the end of article.
+As a little note, we also added few simple bug hunting tips related this RTLO things at the end of article.

 Change the filename to: malicious<RTLO_Char><fake_ext>.<real_ext>